-I am in my seventh year teaching at Texas A&M University after teaching at the University of South Carolina and Florida State.
-My teaching responsibilities include CHEM 119/120 General Chemistry I and II, CHEM 107 Chemistry for Engineers course, and CHEM 227 Organic Chemistry I. These courses are the foundation of our undergraduate studies, numerous majors and pre-professional programs.
-I enjoy helping students transition through these core courses and into the intended areas of study.
+I am in my eighth year teaching at Texas A&M University after teaching at the University of South Carolina and Florida State.
+My teaching responsibilities include CHEM 227 Organic Chemistry I and has previously taught all of the General Chemistry courses in the First-Year Program (FYP).
+These courses are the foundation of our undergraduate studies, numerous majors and pre-professional programs.
+I enjoy helping students transition through these pre-requisite courses and into the intended areas of study.